Alternative Dish

 Plop a big scoop of this right on top of your favorite dessert...or do what I do and eat it with a spoon right out of the bowl.
 Shrug.
 Either way...ENJOY!

-Coconut Whipped Cream Mixer
+Coconut Whipped Cream in a stand mixer.

 What Should I Serve with Coconut Whipped Cream?